Info & FAQ

 • You can use multiple cameras if there are free camera slots available.

-• Make sure your camera is functional, has power, and has a working memory card.
+• Make sure the camera is working, has power and a working memory card.

 • Superzoom cameras (e.g., Sony RX10, Nikon P900, P950, P1000, etc.) are excellent for animal photography.